Bynn-Intelligence/Bynn-Web-SDK/README.md

 <div id="bynn-verify-form"></div>
 ```

-To initialize the library, you will need to provide your API Key and parentId.
+To initialize the library, you will need to provide your API Key, KYC level and parentId.

+- You can find your public API key and KYC level in the Bynn dashboard in the [integration](https://dashboard.bynn.com/integration) section in the tab "Bynn.js (easy integration)".
+Just copy the integration code and paste it in the HTML file.
 - Fields are optional, but including them enhances the verification process.
 - ‘unique_id’ is highly recommended if you conduct more than a few verifications per month.
 It enables automatic matching of applicants in your system, streamlining the process.